Answer: It Depends

 Living Trust Advantages

 Other advantages cover both revocable and irrevocable living trusts.
-If a living trust covers all of the grantor’s assets, then he or she may not even need a will.
+If a living trust covers all of the grantor’s assets, then he or she may not even need a Will.
 Many people wish to spare their relatives from going through probate, and, as explained above, living trust assets are not subject to probate.
 Because there is no probate, survivors do not have to reveal the extent of the living trust’s assets through a public filing as happens with probate.
 If the grantor holds real estate in more than one state, a living trust covering that property may allow survivors to avoid probate in those states.
 Here’s an article that touches on using trusts to avoid ancillary probate (probate in another state in addition to probate in North Carolina).

 Aside from the advantages for the survivors, a living trust can help a grantor manage his or her financial affairs because a trustee takes over the administration of the trust’s assets if the grantor becomes incapacitated.
 Some people are particularly concerned about how their finances will be managed if they should fall ill.
 A living trust may provide peace of mind because a trustee can continue to manage the trust’s funds in the event the grantor becomes mentally or physically incapacitated.
 On the other hand, a property drafted power of attorney can usually address these concerns.